I have to admit, I tend to be

 But before you do that, let's look at whether bee pollen aids weight loss.

 Can you lose weight with bee pollen?
 In my research, I have not seen any evidence at all that eating bee pollen aids weight loss in humans.
-So what have I learned?
+I know some people will be annoyed at me for stating this, but I'm aorry, I'm afraid I can find no evidence, and I do not think it fair to promote something I cannot believe in.

 2. Studies in Rats And Mice